-As per regulation 42.01 the BCLA will continue to follow the 2019/2020 World Lacrosse Women's Field Lacrosse Rule Book and rules set down by the Field Directorate, and ratified by the executive before September 1st of the current playing year.
+As per Return to Lacrosse Guidelines the BCLA will follow the 2019/2020 (FIL) World Lacrosse Women's Field Lacrosse Rule Book and rules set down by the Field Directorate, and ratified by the executive before September 1st of the current playing year.
+2018-2019 Rules

 As a CLA member the BCLA must adhere to the World Lacrosse regulations on crosses and pockets.
-This season, starting September 14th, all crosses must appear on the April 2019 World Lacrosse Approved Crosses and Pockets list (also referred to as the stick list).
-All crosses including goalie crosses must appear on the following stick list : World Lacrosse Memo - Women's Approved Crosses and Pockets (posted Aug 14/19-effective for the 2020-2021 Women's Field Lacrosse Season)
+This season, starting October 17th, all crosses must appear on the August 2020 World Lacrosse Approved Crosses and Pockets list (also referred to as the stick list). crosses including goalie crosses must appear on the following stick list : World Lacrosse Memo - Women's Approved Crosses and Pockets (posted Aug 14/19-effective for the 2020-2021 Women's Field Lacrosse Season)

 Feel free to contact Jason Carr if you have any questions about the Women’s Field Lacrosse sticks - E-Mail.

 BCLA Adaptive Women's Field Lacrosse Game Rules (Cohort Teams) - click here

 - World Lacrosse Women's Field Lacrosse 2020-2022 Rules - click here

 - CLA Technical Bulletin #17-01 - Women's Field Headgear and Face Mask

 Women's Field Lacrosse is a quick, free-flowing game which is easy to understand and watch.
 The game is played on a 100m x 55m field with 12 players aside on the field.
 The full roster of a Women's Field team is 16-20 players.